 The Urdd Eisteddfod week is the pinnacle of around three years hard work by local volunteers.
 It attracts a lot of attention from the press including TV, radio and local and national newspapers.

 The Urdd Eisteddfod is a touring festival and is held in a different location in Wales each year.
-In 2018 the home of the Urdd Eisteddfod will be Brecon and Radnorshire and in 2019 it will be held in Llandovery, Carmarthenshire and in 2022, the National Urdd Eisteddfod will visit Maldwyn.
+In 2020 it will be held in Denbighshire and in 2021 it will be held in Llandovery, Carmarthenshire and in 2022, the National Urdd Eisteddfod will visit Maldwyn.